-A look at the real estate of the 6 leading Democratic presidential candidates, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s modest $125,000 Indiana house
+7 Democratic presidential candidates are facing off in the South Carolina debate tonight.
+Here’s a look at their real estate portfolios, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s $125,000 Indiana house

 Source: Forbes

 Buttigieg has the lowest estimated net worth of all the 2020 candidates.
-According to Forbes, he lives in a 2,500-square-foot neoclassical house in South Bend, Indiana with his husband, Chasten.
+According to Forbes, he lives in a 2,500-square-foot neoclassical house in South Bend, Indiana, with his husband, Chasten.

 - source